nageswararao-j/food-recipes/README.md

 yarn add -D @ionic/angular-toolkit yarn add -D @ionic/angular

-## custom-webpack & WireMock Standalone (Not added at the moment)
+## custom-webpack & WireMock Standalone (TODO: Not added at the moment)
 yarn add -D @angular-builders/custom-webpack yar add -D wiremock-standalone

-## generate modules, services, components in features folder as best practice.
-ng generate service features/ServiceName ng generate module app.routing --flat --module=app

 ## Improvments
-I would like to configure custom webpack to bootstrap wireMock & use proxying middle-wear server to run application in development with mock services.
+- I would like to configure custom webpack to bootstrap wireMock & use proxying middle-wear server to run application in development with mock services.
 But I have to use external API, So I added the  "proxyConfig": "./server/proxy/proxy.config.ts" on ng serve to access that API.
 In general, It is a good practice to start wiremock with webpack before running the dev-server and play with mock scenarios.
 If I don't get readily available API, then I would prefer the webpack & wire mock customisation.
 If you depend on the external APIs to run your application or run integration tests, then it become a chain environment.
 And you never know when your application or running of integration test will fail during the build pipelines.
+- Interceptors
+- Unit test
+- Integration tests
+- e2e tests
+- Router guards
+- Stop refreshing video when refreshing the random meal.
+- Cancel search
+- Routes extractoin